 Gregory T. Glen concentrates his practice in premises liability, construction, transportation, product liability, automobile, bad faith insurance claims, arson, commercial litigation, general insurance defense matters, and subrogation.
-He has over 25 jury trials and 150 mandatory arbitration hearings.
-Cases tried to verdict include auto accidents, dram shop claims, premises liability, construction defect and an assortment of cases ranging from breach of contract to bad faith insurance claims.
+He has represented clients in more than 25 jury trials and 150 mandatory arbitration hearings.
+Cases tried to verdict include auto accidents, dram shop claims, premises liability, construction defect, and an assortment of cases ranging from breach of contract to bad faith insurance claims.
 He has litigated cases ranging from small claims to wrongful death and catastrophic losses involving multiple death and injuries, all resulting in favorable outcomes from primary and excess insurance carriers.
-Gregory has successfully mediated dozens of cases to settlement, and litigated and tried cases throughout the entire State of Illinois.
-Gregory also drafted a winning Appeal in case establishing plaintiff must first seek leave of court before filing a claim for punitive damages pursuant to 735 ILCS 5/2-604.1.
+Gregory has successfully mediated dozens of cases to settlement and litigated and tried cases throughout the entire State of Illinois.
+He also drafted a winning appeal in a case establishing plaintiff must first seek leave of court before filing a claim for punitive damages pursuant to 735 ILCS 5/2-604.1.

 Prior to joining Kopka Pinkus Dolin, Gregory worked for a premiere national trial firm representing an excess insurance client.
 He was a lead trial associate in two bus accidents cases involving multiple deaths and injuries, an excessive force claim against an infamous local township and police department, and a construction defect case that resulted in a $10,000,000 subrogation settlement for a distribution center that sustained a collapsed roof from improper roof drainage.

 - Gregory tried to verdict and received a not guilty award in a dram shop claim arising from an alleged intoxicated driver striking the plaintiff’s vehicle; as a result, the plaintiff lost his left eye and sustained multiple broken bones, including a fractured left hip and ankle.